nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

    Navigate to the `Full Logs` to investigate in more detail.
 Also, from the build status page you can trigger re-build in case you hit issues with intermittent outages, etc.

-2. If you need to use Dask
+2. If you need to use Dask.

    We highly recommend you include the [QHub Dask metapackage](https://anaconda.org/conda-forge/qhub-dask) to maintain version compatibility between the Dask client and server.
    This replaces `distributed`, `dask`, and `dask-gateway` with the correctly pinned versions.